aspose-email/Aspose.Email-API-Reference-Tutorials/email/indonesian/java/configuring-smtp-servers/integrating-multiple-smtp-servers/_index.md

 message.setBody("This is a test email sent using Aspose.Email for Java.");
 message.setTo("recipient@example.com");

-// Pilih server SMTP (misalnya, server pertama dalam array) SmtpClient selectedSmtpClient = smtpClients[0];
+// Choose an SMTP server (e.g., the first server in the array) SmtpClient selectedSmtpClient = smtpClients[0];

 try {